gzahn/Fidelity/README.md

 (Replace with better hex sticker...)

-The goal of SpecifiR is to provide a user-friendly tool to quantify and compare the host specificity of microbial communities.
+The goal of Fidelity is to provide a user-friendly tool to quantify and compare the host specificity of microbial communities.
 Our method is a three step analysis that integrates the Indicator Species Analysis (ISA) with a Community Weighted Mean (CWM) analysis.
 First, a specificity value is assigned to each taxon through the ISA.
 Second, a threshold is established for removing rare taxa.
 Third, community level indices are generated through a CWM analysis using all taxa that meet the rare taxa threshold.